What You Need to Know to Hire a Virtual Staging Company

 This can cost anywhere from five hundred to several thousand dollars, depending on the furniture’s amount, quality, and time you need.

-Traditional staging can take a day or up to weeks, depending on the level of design required.
+Professional staging can take a day for soft staging session or up to more than two weeks, depending on the level of design required.

-Virtual stagers use high-quality photos that you have provided of your home and can do almost anything you want with them (there are legal requirements that we’ll cover later on).
+Virtual stagers use high-quality photos of your home and can do almost anything you want with them (except the legal requirements that we’ll cover later on).

-If you’ve never worked with a professional virtual stager before, watch George from TallBox Design convert an outdated space into a modern masterpiece, and you’ll get a feel for the kind of work you can expect.
+If you’ve never worked with a professional virtual stager before you can read this post to get a feel for the kind of work you can expect.

 - First, give the room fresh neutral paint color.

-- Remove your decor with trending decor, including books, statutes, knickknacks, and plants.
+- Replace outdated or existing with trending decor, including books, statutes, knickknacks, and plants.

 - Update a fireplace or other special feature.